IdentityPython/pyMDOC-CBOR/README.md

 # pyMDOC-CBOR

-Python parser and writer for eIDAS MDOC CBOR.
+Python parser and writer for EUDI Wallet MDOC CBOR for credential Type 1 and also or mDL use cases.

 > This project is an experimental proposal born for educational purposes.
 Please do not consider it as usable before the release 0.6.0.